Edward Bullard: Early life

 Bullard was born into a wealthy brewing family in Norwich, England.
+His maternal grandfather was Sir Frank Crisp and his paternal grandfather was Sir Harry Bullard, who had been an MP for Norwich.
 He was educated at Norwich School and later studied Natural Sciences at Clare College, Cambridge.
 He studied under Ernest Rutherford at the Cavendish Laboratory of University of Cambridge and in the 1930s he received his PhD degree as a nuclear physicist.

-As it was the Great Depression and he was married, he had to find a career to survive on.
-In the 1930s, nuclear physics did not seem to be it so he switched to geophysics.

-In 1931, Bullard became a demonstrator in the department of geodesy and geophysics at Cambridge, which at the time of its formation in 1921 consisted of only one person, Sir Gerald Lenox-Conyngham.
-By himself Lenox-Conyngham was unable to do much.
-By 1931 he had persuaded the university that he needed help, and had been given funds for a junior post.
-On the advice of Rutherford he appointed Bullard to this position.
-At the same time Harold Jeffreys was appointed to a readership in geophysics.
-In the next eight years, this small group of people had a quite remarkable impact on geophysics.
+Bullard found poor career prospects for nuclear physicists during the Great Slump, so in 1931 he switched fields to take a job as demonstrator in the department of geodesy and geophysics at Cambridge.
+The department had been founded in 1921 when it consisted of only one person, Sir Gerald Lenox-Conyngham.
+By 1931 Lenox-Conyngham had persuaded the university that he needed additional staff, so had been given funds for a junior post.
+Bullard was appointed to this position on the recommendation of Rutherford.
+At the same time Harold Jeffreys was appointed reader in geophysics.
+Over the next eight years, these three researchers made numerous advances in geophysics.